 However, a recent visit to the stunning Thanda Safari Lodge South Africa and a lesson with their resident photographer Christian Sperka completely opened my ideas to how great phone photography can now be on a safari holiday.

-NB: I am writing this post for those that are new to safari photography – you experts tend to already have many views in this area!See Safari Camera Products on My Amazon Store Now
+NB: I am writing this post for those that are new to safari photography – you experts tend to already have many views regarding the best camera for photography and the best safari camera.